 The Omaha Children’s Museum is one of the most visited museums in Nebraska and one of the best places for whole families to spend the day learning through play.
 With a focus on the arts and sciences, exhibits include a technology lab, maker-space, and much more.
 Need a few more reasons to visit this interactive museum?
 The Omaha Children’s Museum has received a national award from the Association of Science and Technology Museums and its science lab has been featured on the PBS Kids website.

-Designed by the Walt Disney team, the Great Platte River Road Archway Monument is a site to see when you’re crossing the state of Nebraska along Interstate 80 near Kearney.
+Designed by the Walt Disney team, The Archway Monument is a site to see when you’re crossing the state of Nebraska along Interstate 80 near Kearney.
 Spanning 310 feet over the highway and weighing nearly 1,500 tons, the Archway presents 170 years of America’s westward movement through its educational displays and stories of the early pioneers.
 Create an unforgettable memory at this amazing highway museum!

 Housed in a beautiful art deco building that was built in 1931, the Joslyn Art Museum is one of the most popular museums in Nebraska.
 Make a trip to see top-notch works from ancient times to the present, with an emphasis on 19th and 20th century European and American art.
 The outdoor garden galleries at the Joslyn Art Museum are also a favorite for visitors.
 The museum rotates numerous events, classes, concerts, and lectures, so no matter when you visit, there’s bound to be something that everyone can enjoy.